Reasons to Quit Smoking , Quit Smoking Benefits and Tobacco Statistics

 Why Should I Quit Smoking?

-Making a list of reasons for quitting is a good first step towards successful smoking cessation.
-What are your reasons?
+Making a list of reasons for why we want to quit smoking is a good first step in smoking cessation.

 I Quit Smoking Because...